 The DX platform is the future technology architecture that accelerates DX initiatives for the Enterprise.
 It enables the rapid creation of externally facing digital products, services, and experiences while aggressively modernizing the internal IT environment toward an “intelligent core” in parallel.
-Organizations that can “re-architect for scale” using the DX platform approach will stand out as most likely to be “digitally transformed” over the next three to five years and emerge as a digital native enterprise in that time frame.
+Therefore, organizations that can “re-architect for scale” using the DX platform approach will stand out as most likely to be “digitally transformed” over the next three to five years and emerge as a digital native enterprise in that time frame.

 The platform provides and uses four different “types” of services:

-- The intelligent core
+- Firstly, the intelligent core

-- Integration and orchestration services
+- Secondly, integration and orchestration services

-- PaaS and developer services
+- Thirdly, PaaS and developer services

-- Engagement services
+- And finally, Engagement services

 Service Type I: The Intelligent Core

 The intelligent core connects all technology decisions of an enterprise with the philosophical development and deployment choices made by an organization.
 Besides, this core includes PaaS and developer services — including the deployment environments that customers will consume—such as Container as a service (CaaS), Function as a service (FaaS), and traditional application execution environments (all of which can be grouped under the broad category of platform as a service).